aquavis12/ecs-website-monitor/README.md

 This project is designed to be cost-effective:
 - Uses ECS Fargate (pay per use)
 - Minimal resource allocation (256 CPU, 512 MB memory)
-- CloudWatch Synthetics runs every 5 minutes
+- CloudWatch Synthetics runs every 5 minutes (configurable)
 - S3 bucket for synthetics artifacts with lifecycle policies
 - CloudWatch logs retention set to 7 days
+- CloudFront optimized for cost with PriceClass_100 (North America and Europe)